-A Construct Validity Test.
-In a different domain, a 2009 test of the validity of the sentence completion measure involved predicting a difference that should theoretically exist between early action-logic and late action-logic protocols, and then seeing whether it exists empirically.
-Using the 891 measures already mentioned, a cluster analysis test of construct validity was conducted to assess whether the theoretically-predicted difference in cognitive complexity between Conventional action-logics (up through late-Achiever) and Post-Conventional action-logics (starting at early-Redefining) could be found in a statistically different clustering of factors in two subsamples.
-The prediction is that Conventional thinking involves sharply distinct classes of phenomena, whereas Post-Conventional thinking involves more mutable conceptual boundaries.
+A different kind of external validity test, both from the one just mentioned and from the earlier examples, is one where you theoretically predict a difference that should exist among the measures themselves, and then see whether it exists empirically.
+Using the foregoing 805 measures plus another 86 measures scored by a single scorer with occasional review, a cluster analysis test of construct validity was conducted to assess whether the theoretically-predicted difference in cognitive complexity exists between Conventional action-logics (up through late-Achiever) and Post-Conventional action-logics (starting at early-Redefining).
+The prediction is that Conventional thinking involves sharply distinct classes of phenomena, whereas Post-Conventional thinking involves more mutable boundaries.
 We analyzed the underlying pattern of two separate sub-samples: 1) 830 protocols rated overall as 'Conventional'; and 2) 61 protocols rated overall as 'Post-conventional.'

 We found a remarkable, qualitative difference between the Conventional and Post-Conventional cluster analyses, immediately observable in the two figures in Livne-Tarandach and Torbert (Integral Review, 2009).
 For the Conventional action-logics, stem-response ratings load on eight distinct factors, each of the eight nodes indicating a similar pattern of answers and scores.
 For example, stems 3, 17, 20, 22, 24 that make up cluster 6 reflect the high correlation in scores assigned to this set of stem-responses across the different respondents.
 Overall, this cluster analysis of the factors, or overarching themes, that emerge when analyzing Conventional protocols is itself quite conventional statistically: distinct clusters or factors show up, with different sentence stems associated with each distinct factor.
-The factors are, in short, conceptually distinct.